ziskind1/nativescripting_site1/data/posts/easy-dev-backend-for-nativescript-apps/easy-dev-backend-for-nativescript-apps.md

 <br/><br/>

+This is part one of a two-part video series on using NativeScript with a local dev backend.

+### Part One

-In this video I use a collection of free and open source tools to get you up and running quickly and easily.
+In this first video I use a collection of free and open source tools to get you up and running quickly and easily.
 We use Node and Express to run a local server, test out the API endpoints with Postman, and then convert the Hello World NativeScript with Angular app to fetch its data from this server.
 We even simulate a network delay and see how it effects loading and displaying of data.

 <br/><br/>